 Where To Buy Scandinavian Design

 Where to Buy Scandinavian Design Products in North America

-If you’re looking to update your home with Scandinavian design, there are a few places that you can buy it in North America.
+If you’re looking to apply some Scandinavian design to your own home, there are a few places that you should check out if you’re in North America.

 Here are some good options where you can buy Scandinavian design furniture, decor, and more:

 Another popular option is the Scandinavian Design specialist stores (why they are called this I do not know), which are located mainly in major metropolitan areas.
 Although these stores do not have a direct connection to local Scandinavian design — nor do they seem to be tied to the Nordic region in general — they do carry a wide range of affordable Scandinavian-esque products, from furniture to wall art to rugs.